nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 }
 ```

-By the way, you can use [JDeps to create an initial set of module declarations](https://blog.codefx.org/tools/jdeps-tutorial-analyze-java-project-dependencies/#JDeps-And-Modules).
+By the way, you can use [JDeps to create an initial set of module declarations](jdeps-tutorial-analyze-java-project-dependencies#jdeps-and-modules).
 Whether created automatically or manually, in a real-life project you should verify whether your dependencies and APIs are as you want them to be.
 It is likely that over time, some quick fixes introduced relationships that you'd rather get rid of.
 Do that now or create some backlog issues.

-### Compiling, Packaging, And Running {#compilingpackagingandrunning}
+### Compiling, Packaging, And Running

 Very similar to before when it was only a single module, but more often: